AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/additionalResources/questionsForDiscussion/qfd-class-10.md

 - [ ] Data Structure
 - [ ] What is a data structure?
 Why do we need dependable data structures?
 - [ ] Why do you think we would choose a nested array as a data structure rather than multiple arrays?

+## Develop - Feelings

+- [ ] As you've worked through the class lesson and pre-homeworks you've most certainly felt some sort of frustration.
+How would you describe the feelings that are flowing underneath?
+What did you do to be with them?
+- [ ] In relation to the speech, why do you think we're talking about feelings here?